thybag/JSnip/readme.md

 **JSnip** is a lightweight JavaScript based Snipping package, aimed at those who want to add interactive elements to their webpages but lack the necessary JavaScript knowledge to do so.

-This version of JSnip contains three snippets types:
+This version of JSnip contains six snippets types:

 * JsnipTabs
 * JsnipShowHide
 * JsnipImageSwitcher
 * JsnipScrollToTop and JsnipScrollToAnchor
+* jsnipLightBox

 A sample page showing all theses snippets in action can be seen [here](http://userbag.co.uk/demo/jsnip/sample.htm).